All Episodes

 So your anger should be more properly directed at him, just as you saw last night and just as your kids saw last night.

-It is not presidential for the president of the United States to stand up and to denounce a single company like this for the express purpose of creating mob behavior and a mob mentality.
+It is not presidential for the President of the United States to stand up and to denounce a single company like this for the express purpose of creating mob behavior and a mob mentality.

-And this is what this is his life.
+And this is his life.

 What do you think a community organizer does?